Doctoral Policies and Procedures

 Students should refer to the guidelines for submitting completed dissertations to the Lynch School before preparing final dissertation, since regulations contained in that set of guidelines do have an impact on format.
 The guidelines also indicate the online submission process for the final dissertation.

-Candidates must download doctoral packet and submit all required paperwork to the Graduate Office, Campion 135 before the given deadline.
-The relevant forms posted on the Doctoral Student Forms web page.
+Candidates must complete the Doctoral Checklist and Information Sheet online form, which will be submitted to the Graduate Office in Campion 135.
+The online form is posted on the Doctoral Student Forms web page.
 The Department Office will send the Committee Chair the title pages to be signed by members of the Dissertation Committee indicating their official approval of the dissertation after the final defense.
 One of these pages will be inserted into the final dissertation and the other will be kept in the doctoral student's permanent file.